Saiprasad690/Terraform/README.md

 ```

 # What is the remote backend?
 you can store the state file in the backend instead of the state file created on a VM or laptop.
-The state file would be hosted in the s3 bucket by restricting the s3 bucket. when changes are made it automatically updates the s3 buckets
+The state file would be hosted in the s3 bucket by restricting access of s3 bucket. when changes are made it automatically updates the s3 buckets